keithalewis/math/sum.md

 See [@KarShr1991] Section 3.2.
 This is why Brownian motion is an unrealistic model of instrument prices.

+It does provide insight on how to move forward. ???
+Local time.
+Doob upcrossing lemma.

 Every hedging strategy involves only a finite number of trades.
 This remedies the untenable results above.
 It does not solve the fundamental problem every trader faces the first day on the job: when and how many market instruments to buy in order to manage risk.
 This note provides a simple unified model that provides a rigorous mathematical foundation for addressing this problem.
 Fundamental research remains to be done.
-See [#future-research]
+See [Future Research](#future-research)

 ## Model